wshon/madedit-mod/README.txt

 Fix Linux build

 Mod v0.2.4
-1. Colum Align released
-2. Change HKEY_CLASSES_ROOT to HKEY_CURRENT_USER\\Software\\Classes\\ for Windows UAC
+1. Change HKEY_CLASSES_ROOT to HKEY_CURRENT_USER\\Software\\Classes\\ for Windows UAC
-3. Fix issue that cannot open the files "a b" and "a\xC0b" simultaneously
+2. Fix issue that cannot open the files "a b" and "aU+00C0b" simultaneously
-4. Fix issue of wxFileHistory by porting wxRecentList from wxMEdit
+3. Fix issue of wxFileHistory by porting wxRecentList from wxMEdit
-5. Fix crash issue while buiding with VS2010
+4. Fix crash issue while buiding with VS2010
-6. Fix issue that \xC0 matches spaces under Windows with Chinese Locale

 Mod v0.2.3
 1. Change Info window label for Search or Search in Files